 - Email and content distribution platforms, such as email marketing, podcasting, webinar, and video platforms

 - Data management applications, such as data visualization tools, data storage, and data librairies

 - Knowledge management platforms, such as intranets and online communities

 - Internal management platforms, such as a CRM, issue tracking software, and task management tools.

-How do these various elements connect and work together to vocalize your mission and brand?
-Do they have a unified visual voice and brand?
-Are the various tools speaking to one another to share data and inform your decision-making?
+Consider how these various elements connect and work together to vocalize your mission and brand.
+Ask yourself if these tools have a unified visual voice and brand and if they are speaking to one another to share data and inform your decision-making.
 As you work through your website redesign, keep these connections in mind as they are extremely important to how you are able to both communicate your messages and provide the right value to your audiences.

 If your large nonprofit is considering a redesign of your primary website, be sure to include other aspects of your digital ecosystem in your planning.
 Different types of nonprofits will have different needs — e.g., associations are different businesses than research and policy institutes — so do what is more directly connected to your mission and goals.

 Today’s best digital experiences are not one-size-fits-all solutions; they are customized experiences for your key target audiences.
 Website personalization is the process by which individualized, relevant and targeted content is created to suit a user’s online experience.
 Whether the visitor is a known or unknown user, the experience is tailored to fit their profile dynamically through data analysis, behavior, user attributes, and characteristics to create a more meaningful experience.

 Personalization is key to standing out in an increasingly crowded digital media environment.
 According to a study by Everage and Researchscape International, nearly all marketers (99%) said personalization advances their customer relationships and 92% said their customers and prospects expect experiences that are individually tailored to them.
 Those are pretty significant numbers, and by ignoring them you could be leaving serious support from potential donors and advocates on the table.